-March is Lymphedema Awareness Month, so let’s bring a bit more awareness to this chronic and progressive disease.
+March is Lymphedema Awareness Month, so let’s bring more awareness to this chronic and progressive disease.
 Trauma to the lymph system can cause secondary lymphedema.
 Today, I’d like to introduce you to Angela, who has secondary lymphedema.
-Angela first was presented with lymphedema in March of 2016, nine years after being treated for cervical cancer.
-Her left ankle began to swell and within the week her entire leg was swollen.
+Angela was first presented with lymphedema in March of 2016, nine years after being treated for cervical cancer.
+Her left ankle began to swell, and her entire leg was swollen within the week.

 DIAGNOSED WITH LYMPHEDEMA

-It took about six weeks for Angela to be properly diagnosed with lymphedema.
-She had to really push for answers through a series of emergency room trips and various doctor visits.
+It took about six weeks for Angela to be correctly diagnosed with lymphedema.
+She had to push for answers through emergency room trips and doctor visits.
 Her primary care physician referred her to an interventional radiologist, where she was diagnosed with May-Thurner Syndrome and lymphedema.

-Angela’s oncology doctor had told her that lymphedema was a risk at the time of her surgery.
+Angela’s oncology doctor had told her that lymphedema was a risk during her surgery.
 However, he did say that it most often would appear within the first three years after treatment.
-What she didn’t realize was she was at risk for the rest of her life to develop lymphedema due to her cancer and the treatments.
+She didn’t realize that she was at risk of developing lymphedema for the rest of her life due to her cancer and the treatments.

 MANAGING HER LYMPHEDEMA

 After being diagnosed, she was referred to a lymphedema therapist and started CDT (complete decongestive therapy) for six weeks.
 She has continued with her lymphedema therapist ever since.
-Angela goes for MLD (manual lymphatic drainage) treatments and to monitor her lymphedema every other month.
+Angela goes for MLD (manual lymphatic drainage) treatments and monitors her lymphedema every other month.

 SURGERY FOR HER LYMPHEDEMA

-In 2017, Angela had VLNT (vascularized lymph node transfer) for her lymphedema.
-One of the biggest takeaways for her was that her leg is not as heavy and tingling as it was before.
-Her leg has stabilized and her quality of life has improved.
+2017 Angela had VLNT (vascularized lymph node transfer) for her lymphedema.
+One of the biggest takeaways for her was that her leg is not as heavy and tingling as before.
+Her leg has stabilized, and her quality of life has improved.
 It goes beyond aesthetics.

-Angela encourages anyone who is interested in LE surgery to do their research and speak to others who have had surgery.
-It’s not for everyone and it’s a decision that should not be taken lightly.
-Although no surgery is a cure for LE, it can help to improve management of this disease and improve quality of life.
+Angela encourages anyone interested in LE surgery to research and speak to others who have had surgery.
+It’s not for everyone, and it’s a decision that should not be taken lightly.
+Although no surgery is a cure for LE, it can help manage this disease and improve quality of life.
 Angela says she would do it again.
-Even after her surgery, Angela continues to manage her legs with MLD, compression garments for lymphedema, skin care, her pump and exercise.
+Even after her surgery, Angela continues to manage her legs with MLD, compression garments for lymphedema, skin care, pump, and exercise.

 HELP TO BRING MORE AWARENESS TO LYMPHEDEMA

-Angela is a co-chair for the Colorado Chapter of Lymphatic Education & Research Network (LE&RN).
+Angela is a co-chair for the Colorado Chapter of the Lymphatic Education & Research Network (LE&RN).
 This organization works with local lymphedema support groups and their community to raise awareness of lymphedema.
-She was also the recipient of the Courage Award from LE&RN for her dedicated advocacy work for lymphatic diseases.
+She also received the Courage Award from LE&RN for her dedicated advocacy work for lymphatic diseases.

-Additionally, Angela is active on Instagram (@funky_lymphedema) where she spreads awareness and connects with others.
-She uses her platform to show that you can do more than just survive with lymphedema, you can actually thrive!
-She also was a part of a media campaign with UCHealth (hospital in Colorado) which highlighted her lymphedema.
+Additionally, Angela is active on Instagram (@funky_lymphedema), where she spreads awareness and connects with others.
+She uses her platform to show that you can do more than survive with lymphedema; you can thrive!
+She also was part of a media campaign with UCHealth (Colorado Hospital) highlighting her lymphedema.
 “This disease can feel isolating – it’s not only physical, it’s psychological, and I want others to know there is a community to support them,” said Angela.

 “My diagnosis upset me,” said Angela.
 “I knew I needed to channel my energy and not allow this disease to keep me from living my life.
 When I was going through cancer treatment, my medical team told me the mind is a powerful tool.
 That resonated with me and has stuck with me since.
 I am grateful for everything I have.”

-“There is a community of people out there who will support and encourage you.
-We all have a story to tell and there is power in telling your story.
+“There is a community of people who will support and encourage you.
+We all have a story to tell, and there is power in telling your story.
 Don’t give up.”